 We own the earlier model, the Panasonic GX8, and use it regularly when we don’t want to take our heavier DSLR cameras.

 It also has a lot of dials you won’t find on other cameras, which makes it appealing to lovers of “retro” styled gear, but also means it’s very easy to adjust settings on the fly.
-It is missing weather sealing, but battery life is OK at 350 shots, and it will shoot at up to 14fps.
+It is missing weather sealing, and in body image stabilization but battery life is OK at 380 shots, and it will shoot at up to 30fps.